 As with any culture, traditions, and symbols serve to connect us to our history, our spiritual life, and each other.
 One of the tragedies for many Indian tribes is that years of repression have caused these traditions to be lost.
 Still, one of the most unifying traditions for the Mohegan people survives today.
 The Wigwam, or Green Corn Festival, is a celebration of thanks, a symbol of Tribal survival, and the chance to feel connected to other Tribal members, past and present.

 Before the arrival of the Europeans, Mohegans held several celebrations throughout the year to give thanks to the Creator for the earth's many gifts.
-The annual Corn Thanksgiving was most important.
-Tribespeople thanked Mundu, the Creator and Great Mystery for the gift of corn, a source of both spiritual and physical sustenance.
+The annual Corn Thanksgiving was the most important.
+Tribespeople thanked Mundu, the Creator and Great Mystery, for the gift of corn, a source of both spiritual and physical sustenance.

 The name "Wigwam" comes from the word Wigwomun, meaning "welcome" or "come in the house."
 In many ways, the Wigwam was a community open house and homecoming.
 Both corn and home play central roles in the celebration.

 In early times, the Festival was held on the site of the current Mohegan Church, at a "fair tree."
 But the tradition started to fade in the 1800s with increasing pressure for the Tribe to Christianize and assimilate.
 Medicine Woman Emma Baker revived the Festival just as Tribal lands started to break up in 1860.
 She incorporated it with the activities of the Mohegan Church Ladies' Sewing Society, making it a source of Tribal solidarity.
 Inspired by the chance to retain their identity at a dark moment, the Tribe became determined that this should happen.